-Note the quotes around the '' - you have to remember these anywhere where the pattern is not to be used to generate filenames on the command line, but instead needs to be passed to the command to be interpreted.
+Note the quotes around the ' $\star$ ' - you have to remember these anywhere where the pattern is not to be used to generate filenames on the command line, but instead needs to be passed to the command to be interpreted.
 If this seems a rather subtle distinction, think about what would happen if you ran in a directory with the files 'foo' and (guess what) 'bar' in it.
-The shell hasn't decided what command it's going to run when it first looks at the command line; it just sees the '' and expands the line to which isn't what you meant.
+The shell hasn't decided what command it's going to run when it first looks at the command line; it just sees the ' $\star$ ' and expands the line to whence -vm foo bar which isn't what you meant.